quaderno/quaderno-developers/source/includes/_intro.md

 ## The Sandbox

-The Quaderno Sandbox mirrors the features found on the Quaderno Production servers and let you to test our API and/or connect your trial accounts from other services like Stripe, PayPal, Braintree, etc.
+The Quaderno Sandbox mirrors the features found on the Quaderno Production servers and lets  you test our API and/or connect your trial or test mode accounts from other services like Stripe, PayPal, Braintree, etc.

 The Sandbox has parity with the Quaderno main feature set supported by the live environment.
 This means you can test your Quaderno processes and know they will behave the same on the production servers as they do in the Sandbox environment.